Lingua Portuguesa Professional Development Program

 Scope of Program

-The program commences with a two-day, in-person intensive workshop on Stanford campus**, followed by weekly real-time virtual classes from late September to May.
+This year's program commences with a two-day, in-person intensive workshop on Stanford campus on November 18 and 19, 2023, followed by weekly real-time virtual classes from late November to early June.
 Weekly virtual classes alternate between language instruction and small-group conversation practice sessions with Portuguese speakers.
+See schedule below.

 Continuing Education Units